mikasa-ack/.github/profile/README.md

 ## Overview

+This project aims to create an on-chain implementation of the famous Game of Life cellular automaton using Substrate, Ink!, and a custom-built Substrate pallet.
+Our project demonstrates the power of autonomous smart contracts for on-chain gaming.

 The goal of this project is to create a Substrate pallet that allows to execute autonomous smart contracts that are written in Ink!.
 It can be used to do automatic onchain actions, triggered by the protocol, without requiring any user interaction.
 For instance, it can be used to implement a ticker function for some onchain games.

 The scope of the hackathon is to implement an onchain fully autonomous Game of life contract that is written in Ink! and deployed on a Substrate node with the contracts pallet enabled.